david-bielen/OpeningHours/README.md

 }
 ```
 <br/><br/>
 To avoid the above issue, a vectorized approach can be used.
 We only encode the opening hours (in UNIX time, as above), and the duration of the open state of the restaurant, in minutes.
+This has the added benefit of a more concise encoding of opening hours.
 <br/>
 ```javascript
 {